sap-tutorials/Tutorials/tutorials/hcpps-hana-create-mdc-instance/hcpps-hana-create-mdc-instance.md

 Once you see the *Database started successfully* event appears in the list, you can proceed with the next step.

+[DONE]
 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 4: ](Restart the database)]
-Now that we have our HANA MDC instance, we will simply restart it to clear some cache and free up some resources.
+Now that you have our HANA MDC instance, you will simply need to restart it to clear some cache and free up some resources.

 Click on **Stop**.